-- Purpose of Screening and Categorization.
+- 11. Purpose of Screening and Categorization.
 The Bank screens and categorizes each proposed Project to determine the nature and level of the required environmental and social review, type of information disclosure and stakeholder engagement for the Project.
 The categorization takes into consideration the nature, location, sensitivity and scale of the Project, and is proportional to the significance of its potential environmental and social risks and impacts.
 As part of this process, the Bank also screens the Project to determine which of the ESSs applies.
-In cases where environmental and social assessment work may already have been carried out for the Project, the Bank reviews the work, and in consultation with the Client, determines whether any additional environmental or social work is required. - Categorization.
-The Bank determines the Project's category by the category of the 12.
-Project's component presenting the highest environmental or social risk, including direct, indirect, cumulative and induced impacts, as relevant, in the Project area.
+In cases where environmental and social assessment work may already have been carried out for the Project, the Bank reviews the work, and in consultation with the Client, determines whether any additional environmental or social work is required. - 12.
+Categorization.
+The Bank determines the Project's category by the category of the Project's component presenting the highest environmental or social risk, including direct, indirect, cumulative and induced impacts, as relevant, in the Project area.
 The Bank conducts a review of environmental and social risks and impacts associated with the Project, regardless of the categorization being considered.
-As an element of the categorization process, the Bank may conduct field-based review of the Project to provide for a refined understanding of the environmental and social risks and impacts and support the Client's preparation of a sitespecific approach to assessment of these risks and impacts.
-The Bank may adjust the categorization during the life of the Project, if warranted by changes in the environmental and social risks and impacts.
+As an element of the categorization process, the Bank may conduct field-based review of the Project to provide for a refined understanding of the environmental and social risks and impacts and support the Client's preparation of a site-specific approach to assessment of these risks and impacts.
+The Bank may adjust the categorization during the life of the Project, if warranted by changes in the environmental and social risks and impacts. - 13.
+Categories.
+The Bank assigns each proposed Project to one of the following four categories:

-&lt;sup>1 This would be the case for trust funds that may be established by the Bank in accordance with its Articles of Agreement.
+1 This would be the case for trust funds that may be established by the Bank in accordance with its Articles of Agreement.
 For co-financing, see paragraph 10 of this ESP.